Islamophobia during the Gaza war: New Zealand

 In mid November 2023, New Zealand's Department of Internal Affairs (DIA) and The Disinformation Project reported a surge in both Islamophobia and anti-Semitism in New Zealand following the 2023 Israel-Hamas war.
 Islamophobic content surfaced on both social media and gaming platforms.
 According to Disinformation Project researcher Kate Hannah, Muslims and Palestinians were often conflated with Hamas.
 Similarly, the DIA's digital violence research team also reported a surge in online content referencing the 2019 Christchurch mosque shootings.
 The Federation of Islamic Associations of New Zealand (FIANZ) chairperson Abdur Razzaq also reported a surge in online content calling for attacks on mosques following 7 October.

+In mid November 2025, Stuff reported that Islamophobic offences had increased since 7 October 2023, citing Official Information Act figures.
+Anti-Muslim offenses rose from 131 between October 2021 and September 2022 to 157 offenses between October 2024 and September 2025.
+Tayabba Khan, founder of the Khadija Leadership Network, said this was part of a global trend.
+New Zealand Police superintendent Scott Gemmell said that Police were aware of a spike in both antisemitic and anti-Muslim offences since 7 October.